SentinalMax/LogFence/README.md

 ## Function

 - This program was developed because I wanted to do some further analysis outside of the Wordfence plugin for wordpress.
 And I couldn't find any option to export attack logs from ***within*** Wordfence.

-- If you're having any issues or have questions about this program you can reach me here: https://avergara.org/index.php/contact